aquafenaa/AntiChat/README.md

 # Usage
 You can use this mod for whatever you want.
 Take it in its entirety, modify it, publish it...
 I don't mind!
 If you do, however, please let me know, purely because I am interested :)

+# Mod Pages
+This mod is for Minecraft version 1.19.2, and can be found on either [Modrinth](https://modrinth.com/mod/antichat) (preferred), or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/antichat)